 BMES Robert A. Pritzker Distinguished Lectureship Award

-The BMES Robert A. Pritzker Distinguished Lectureship Award, previously named BMES Distinguished Lecture Award and sponsored by the Whitaker Foundation, was founded in 1991 to recognize biomedical engineering achievement.
+The BMES Robert A. Pritzker Distinguished Lectureship Award, previously named BMES Distinguished Lecture Award, was founded in 1991 to recognize biomedical engineering achievement.

 This award is BMES's premier recognition.
 Each year, the Society bestows this prestigious award to individuals who have demonstrated impactful leadership and accomplishments in biomedical engineering science and practice.
 The award recipient will have the opportunity to deliver a plenary lecture at the BMES Annual Meeting in the fall and publish an article in the Annals of Biomedical Engineering.
 The lecture should critically review a field within biomedical engineering and offer a vision for its future.

 BMES Robert A. Pritzker Distinguished Lectureship Award Recipients

 2021 - Nancy Allbritton, MD, PhD - University of Washington

 2020 - P. Hunter Peckham, PhD - Case Western Reserve University

 2019 - Christopher Chen, MD, PhD - Boston University

 2018 - Rashid Bashir, PhD - University of Illinois at Urbana-Champaign